mariahnorell/website/content/courses/hr_analytics/python/dataframes.md

 df.iloc[0:2, 1:3]
 ```

-To see all the rows or all the columns?
-Simply place the colon in the brackets without any numbers:
+To see all the rows or all the columns, place the colon in the brackets without any numbers:

 ```
 import pandas as pd